UUoocl/Reveal-Electron-Player/README.md

 ## Copy the javascript files from this repo
 copy the files in this repo to the same folder where the HTML file was exported.

-## Open the HTML file using the Reveal Election Player.
+## Open the HTML file using the Reveal Electron Player.
 Download and install the [Electron Fiddle tool](https://www.electronjs.org/fiddle) to run the Reveal player.

 Copy the gist link and load it in Electron Fiddle.